Buying property is expensive, and getting an initial foothold in the market can seem an impossible task.

 Northern Territory (NT) First Home Owner Grant

-Soon eligible first home buyers will be able to receive a $50,000 grant towards buying or building a new home or $10,000 towards buying a new home.
-Applications for the grants open in October 2024.
+Eligible first home buyers can receive a $50,000 grant towards buying or building a new home when signing a contract between 1 October 2024 and 30 September 2025.

-Like Tasmania and South Australia, there will be no specified limit on the purchase price of the property.
+Like Tasmania, there is no specified limit on the purchase price of the property.

 The territory also doesn’t offer any specific first home buyer stamp duty discounts.